kubevirt/kubevirt-tutorial/labs/lab7/lab7.md

-# Lab 7
+# Lab 7: Using the Kubevirt UI to interact with VMs

-**DISCLAIMER:** The WebUI is fully functional on Openshift, but not yet in Kubernetes (we are working on it! :D).
-If you try to spin up a VM using the wizard, the namespaces will not be shown, don't worry about that, just continue with the labs avoiding this part.
+> **NOTE:** at the time of this writing, the WebUI is fully functional on
+> OpenShift but not yet in Kubernetes (we are working on it! :D).
+In Kubernetes
+> if you try to spin up a VM using the *wizard* the namespaces will not be

-## Using the Kubevirt UI to interact with VMs
+> shown; don't worry about that, just continue with the labs avoiding that part.

 In this section, we will install and interact with VMs using KubeVirt's dedicated UI.